-Additionally, we also compare our result with that obtained by applying the state-of-the-art unsupervised learning method Noise2Sim~\cite{niu2022noise} to the multi-channel reconstructions using 320 SIRT iterations for each channel.
-Despite significant enhancement over SIRT reconstruction from half-view dataset, Noise2Sim results demonstrate insufficient image quality (suffering from image blur and loss of fine structures) as shown in Fig.~\ref{Fig:RecResultOfPatient}(b), hence, they are excluded from the reader study.
+Additionally, we compare our results with the state-of-the-art results obtained by applying the self-supervised denoising method Noise2Sim~\cite{niu2022noise} to the multi-channel reconstructions after 320 SIRT iterations.
+Despite significant enhancement over SIRT reconstruction from the half-view dataset, Noise2Sim results demonstrate insufficient image quality (suffering from image blur and losing fine structures) as shown in Fig.~\ref{Fig:RecResultOfPatient}(b).
+Hence, they are excluded from the reader study.